tbrlpld/blog/content/depend-on-abstractions-rather-than-implementations-in-python.md

 Of course, this is not always possible.
 For example, the `str` class in Python is a concrete implementation.
 It would also be ridiculous trying to avoid using it directly.
 But, depending on `str` is not an issue that the dependency inversion principle is really concerned with.
 This is because the `str` class is very **stable.**

-But, depending on any concrete implementation should be avoided as much as possible.
-Especially, we should avoid depending on our own classes that are under current development and are constantly changing.
+Not all classes and dependencies are as stable as the `str` class of the standard library, though.
+We should especially avoid depending on our own classes that are under current development and constantly changing.

 ## How Can We Avoid Depending on Concrete Implementations?